Thomas C. Hindman: Leave in Texas and end of war

 On July 10, 1864, Hindman again requested a transfer, this time specifically to the Trans-Mississippi.
 This was denied because of his unpopularity in Arkansas, and he was instead offered a leave of absence to recover from his injury.
 Historian Albert E. Castel suggested that Hindman went on leave less because of his injury and more out of resentment of not being promoted.
 Another Confederate officer noted that Hindman was "anxious to get away, and everyone else equally so to get rid of him".
 Hindman selected San Antonio, Texas as the location for his leave, as he expected to be out of action for several months.
 He was unable to take all of his family's slaves with them, and hired some out to the medical director of the Army of Tennessee.
 In order to support his family in Texas, Hindman purchased tobacco in Alabama using borrowed money and then had it shipped using Confederate military wagons to Texas with him, where he intended to sell it.
 Leaving with his family in late August, Hindman began the trek to Texas.
 One of his daughters died of illness near Meridian, Mississippi, and was buried along the way.
 In early November, the party crossed the Mississippi River with difficulty, as Union forces now controlled it.
 They arrived in Shreveport, Louisiana, where Hindman was criticized for using Confederate military wagons to transport his personal belongings and tobacco, although it was common practice for Confederate government wagons to haul materials for civilians when they were not needed for military use.
+The issue became a scandal, and Major General John B. Magruder called for the arrest of those involved, although Hindman was never legally charged with any wrongdoing.
+He was instead ordered to pay for the cost of the transportation and forage for the animals pulling the wagons.

 The Hindmans reached San Antonio in January 1865.
 By this time, the Confederacy was collapsing, and Atlanta had fallen.
 Over the next several months, false rumors about Hindman were circulating, such as that General E. Kirby Smith had ordered his arrest over the tobacco, or that Hindman had deserted the Confederacy to fight for Emperor Maximilian I of Mexico.
 In April, the armies of General Robert E. Lee and Johnston surrendered, and Smith surrendered to Union forces on June 2.
 Hindman, who was under indictment for treason from Union authorities in Arkansas, refused to surrender.
 Along with his family and other Confederates, Hindman left Texas in June and crossed the Rio Grande at Laredo, Texas, entering Mexico.
 The Hindmans settled in Monterrey.